-Senator Daniel A. Ivey-Soto (NM-15) is the President of the National Hispanic Caucus of State Legislators.
-Prior to his election on December 5, 2019 he served in the NHCSL leadership as West Region Chair and member of the Executive Committee.
+Senator Daniel A. Ivey-Soto (NM-15) served as President of the National Hispanic Caucus of State Legislators between 2019 and 2021.
+Prior to his election on December 5th, 2019 he served in the NHCSL leadership as West Region Chair and member of the Executive Committee.

-In his state legislature, Sen. Ivey-Soto serves as Senate Parliamentarian, Chair of the Senate Judiciary Committee and the Senate Indian, Rural & Cultural Affairs Committee; Interim Member in the Investments & Pensions Oversight Committee and the New Mexico Finance Authority Oversight Committee; as well as Advisor for the Courts, Corrections & Justice Committee.
-He is previous member of the Advisory Board to the United States Election Assistance Commission and previously served two terms as Chair of the Elections & Redistricting Policy Standing Committee of the National Conference of State Legislatures (NCSL).
+In his state legislature, Sen. Ivey-Soto serves as Member of the Senate Judiciary Committee and the Senate Indian, Rural & Cultural Affairs Committee; Interim Member in the Investments & Pensions Oversight Committee and the New Mexico Finance Authority Oversight Committee; as well as Advisor for the Courts, Corrections & Justice Committee.
+He is previous member of the Advisory Board to the United States Election Assistance Commission and previously served two terms as Chair of the Elections; Redistricting Policy Standing Committee of the National Conference of State Legislatures (NCSL).